pieterhartel/Mutation-at-scale/README.md

 jq-1.5-1-a5b5cbe
 ```

-## 1.4 Dependencies on Truffle-tests-for-free
+## 1.4 Dependencies on `Truffle-tests-for-free`
-The program `chainsol.js` originates from Truffle-tests-for-free and it has been integrated in the replication package.
+The program `chainsol.js` originates from `Truffle-tests-for-free` and it has been integrated in the replication package.
 The file `scrapedContractsVerified.json` contains a list of key information about all verified smart contracts that were available on Etherscan on 1 January 2019.
-The list includes the smart contracts from Truffle-tests-for-free.
+The list includes the smart contracts from `Truffle-tests-for-free`.

 # 2. Structure of the replication package
-There are 6 main directories with the smart contracts, their mutants and the data: `Regression_000_070` (with 70 subdirectories), `Regression_070_280` (with 210 subdirectories), `Regression_280_560` (with 268 subdirectories), `Regression_560_840`, and `Regression_840_1120` (each with 280 subdirectories), and finally `Regression_run_again` (with 12 subdirectories).
-In total there are 1120 subdirectories.
+In total there are 26 directories `A.dir` ... `Z.dir` and 1120 subsubdirectories, with names derived from the name and address of the contract, e.g. `Vitaluck_3b400b.dir`.
 Each subdirectory contains all files and directories needed by `truffle test` and many output files.

 ## 2.1 Creating the contract subdirectories and the log files